seatgeek/druzhba/README.rst

   druzhba --database testsource --table your_table

-Typically Druzhba's CLI would be run on a Cron schedule, while its configuration files would be updated via Github pull requests.
+Typically Druzhba's CLI would be run on a Cron schedule.
+Many deployments place the configuration files in source control and use some form of CI for deployment.

 Druzhba may also be imported and used as a Python library, for example to wrap pipeline execution with your own error handling.